What is a Gas Plumber? And When You Need One (Updated for 2024)

 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 Natural gas is a valuable resource used in many buildings around the world to heat and fuel various sources.
 However, it’s a tricky gas that can get complex and even dangerous.
-If you experience issues with a natural gas line or appliance, it’s time to involve a gas plumber.
+It requires a specially-trained professional to handle it, which is what a gas plumber is.

 Here’s everything to know about gas plumbers, including what issues they can correct and how to be one yourself.